ExxonMobil: Operations

-ExxonMobil is the largest non-government-owned company in the energy industry and produces about 3% of the world's oil and about 2% of the world's energy.
+ExxonMobil is the largest non-government-owned company in the international energy industry and produces about 3% of the world's oil and about 2% of the world's energy.

 ExxonMobil is vertically integrated into a number of global operating divisions.
 These divisions are grouped into three categories for reference purposes, though the company also has several standalone divisions, such as Coal & Minerals.
 It also owns hundreds of smaller subsidiaries such as XTO Energy and SeaRiver Maritime.
 ExxonMobil also has a majority ownership stake in Imperial Oil.